douglaslessmann/pokemon_ml_project/README.md

 ```
 ### Pipeline structure

-The pipeline structure of this project is based on what I think is the optimal way of working in ML projects.
+The pipeline structure of this project is based on what we think is the optimal way of working in ML projects.
 Here we have a brief description of what expect in each pipeline.

   1) **Pre-processing pipeline**: basic data manipulation such as rename columns, filter rows, select, cast data type.
   2) **Data engineering pipeline**: create new features, handling the missing data, here we have more complex data manipulations